404mqs/AuthMe/README.md

 # Installation

-1- Install RocketMod on your servers.
+1- Install RocketMod API on your servers.

 2- Compile the plugin in Visual Studio or download it from the Unturned Store. https://unturnedstore.com/products/82